Great Jubilee: Pilgrimage to the Holy Land

-Only a few days later, from March 21 to March 26, the Pope realized a long-held dream by completing a personal pilgrimage to the Holy Land.
+Only a few days later, from 21 March to 26 March, the Pope realized a long-held dream by completing a personal pilgrimage to the Holy Land.
 He visited Jordan, Israel and lands held by the Palestinian National Authority.
 Two particular high points of that visit were his prayer at the Western Wall, where he placed a copy of the prayer for forgiveness for sins against the Jews into a crack in the wall, and his celebration of the Mass in the Cenacle in Jerusalem.

 The Cenacle had been closed to Pope Paul VI when he visited Jerusalem in 1964, because the same site is venerated in Judaism as the burial site of King David.
 Pope John Paul II was permitted to celebrate in this most holy location of Christianity, where he preached on the words spoken by the faithful after the consecration: "Christ has died, Christ has risen, Christ will come again".
 After the visit, the Israeli government arranged for the possession of the cenacle to be transferred to the Catholic Church in exchange for Santa María Blanca, a synagogue in Toledo, Spain that had been converted into a church.

 World Youth Day

 World Youth Day 2000 was an extremely well-attended event.
 An estimated two million youths took place in the closing Mass.
 The Roman subways were filled with singing youths from all over the world.
 The area around the Circus Maximus was converted into a large area for the hearing of confession.
 There were always long lines at these confessionals, and most priests in Rome spent several hours here.
-The event culminated with the Mass on August 20, 2000 in a large field belonging to the Roman university Tor Vergata.
+The event culminated with the Mass on 20 August 2000 in a large field belonging to the Roman university Tor Vergata.

 Closing

-The Great Jubilee was closed on January 6, 2001 with the Mass of Epiphany.
-On the previous night, the Basilica of St. Peter was scheduled to close at 6:00 p.m. but the church remained open until the last pilgrim had passed through the Holy Doors at about 2:20 a.m. on January 6.
+The Great Jubilee was closed on 6 January 2001 with the Mass of Epiphany.
+On the previous night, the Basilica of St. Peter was scheduled to close at 6:00 p.m. but the church remained open until the last pilgrim had passed through the Holy Doors at about 2:20 a.m. on 6 January.
 After solemnly closing the Holy Door, the Pope celebrated Mass in front of the basilica for a congregation of some 10,000 persons.
 On this occasion, the Pope signed his Apostolic Letter Novo Millennio Ineunte (At the beginning of the new millennium) which outlines the priorities of the Church for the 21st century and beyond.